 Our analysis of US Bureau of Labor Statistics 2020 data provides insight into the pandemic’s effect on women’s roles across financial services.
 Our findings show the number of women of color increased while white women experienced the largest decline in FSI jobs last year.
 Nearly 154,000 white women exited the workforce, a 3.4% decline over 2019.
 Black or African American and Asian women gained jobs—rising by 3.2% in 2020, after a 3.5% increase in the year prior.
 They now make up close to 20% of the women employed in the industry.
 Women of Hispanic or Latina ethnicity, irrespective of their race (see methodology), were up 2.1% in 2020.
 Further, a closer look at the age groups highlighted that only women age 55 and above posted an increase in jobs last year: jobs for this group grew 5.5% in 2020.
 Women age 20-24 and 25-54, declined 5.7% and 4.7%, respectively.

-An August 2021 Deloitte Economics Spotlight revealed US job openings across industries are at an all-time high.8 To retain their workforces, FSIs should diversify traditional talent pools for recruitment and consider deploying alternative hiring programs, work locations, and workforce support systems while continuing to pursue gender equity goals.
+An August 2021 Deloitte Economics Spotlight revealed US job openings across industries are at an all-time high.8 To retain their workforces, FSIs should diversify traditional talent pools for recruitment and consider deploying alternative hiring programmes, work locations and workforce support systems while continuing to pursue gender equity goals.

-Returning to pre-pandemic work environments appears to be on the far horizon for many organizations.
+Returning to pre-pandemic work environments appears to be on the far horizon for many organisations.
 For some, where and how we work will change permanently.
-When crafting back-to-work strategies, many organizations are now favoring a hybrid work model– one that allows for flexibility in work hours and workplace.
-Most importantly, hybrid work models can demonstrate that an organization understands, is committed to, and supports its people’s professional and personal needs.
+When crafting back-to-work strategies, many organisations are now favoring a hybrid work model– one that allows for flexibility in work hours and workplace.
+Most importantly, hybrid work models can demonstrate that an organisation understands, is committed to, and supports its people’s professional and personal needs.

 A recent global survey by Catalyst compared employees who have flexible work options—flexible locations, work from home options, or distributed teams—to those who don’t.
-Those with flexible options were 93% more likely to report feeling included, 75% more likely to report being engaged, 68% more likely to report high organizational commitment, and 63% more likely to report being innovative.
-And for women with child care responsibilities, those who were offered flexible work options were 32% lesslikely to leave their current jobs.9
+Those with flexible options were 93% more likely to report feeling included, 75% more likely to report being engaged, 68% more likely to report high organisational commitment, and 63% more likely to report being innovative.
+And for women with child care responsibilities, those who were offered flexible work options were 32% less likely to leave their current jobs.9

 Leaders should also clearly communicate expectations and parameters within new hybrid models.
-Employees need to know that remote work arrangements do not equate to longer hours or lead to career path disadvantages.14 Organizations that offer hybrid work arrangements should provide opportunities for those working remotely to stay connected to ensure they don’t feel left out or begin to question their purpose within the organization.
+Employees need to know that remote work arrangements do not equate to longer hours or lead to career path disadvantages.14 Organisations that offer hybrid work arrangements should provide opportunities for those working remotely to stay connected to ensure they don’t feel left out or begin to question their purpose within the organisation.